 Poor Cooling Performance

 A refrigerator can only last as long as its compressor.
-With most modern refrigerators, it typically makes more sense financially to buy a new model than to pay for a new compressor.
-Keep the fridge away from a heat source such as the oven if you’re interested in lengthening its lifespan.
+With most modern refrigerators, it typically makes more sense to buy a new one rather than pay for a new compressor.
+Keep your fridge away from a heat source to increase its lifespan.

-The last thing you want to face is a kitchen fire.
-An overworked compressor can become a fire hazard as it heats up.
+An overworked compressor can become a fire hazard if it heats up considerably.
 Avoid the problem altogether by placing your fridge and stove far enough away from one another.

 What To Consider When Placing Your Refrigerator

-You can’t make decisions solely based on aesthetics.
+When deciding where to place your refrigerator, you can’t decide solely based on aesthetics.
 You need to take safety into account as well.

 If you’re designing your kitchen, use these ideas to help you place the refrigerator in the safest and most efficient position.

 Make sure plenty of space exists on each side and at the rear of your refrigerator.
-Maintain at least two inches of space between the wall and each of your refrigerator’s two sides.
+Maintain at least two inches of space between the wall and each side of your refrigerator.
 Stay mindful of the coils at the rear of the refrigerator if you have them.
-Don’t back up those coils flush to the wall.
-Instead, make sure they breathe with one or two inches of space.

-Once again, you’ll experience the same inefficiency issue and an increased power bill.
-If sunlight damages your fridge, then it might even void out the warranty.
+Once again, you’ll experience the same inefficiency issue and an increased energy bill.

 How old are your kitchen appliances?
-If they’re quite old, then that’s even more reason to keep the refrigerator and oven separated as much as possible.
+If they’re pretty old, that’s even more reason to keep the refrigerator and oven separate.

 An older oven might not seal as well as a newer model.
-In this case, more heat escapes and can cause more damage to the fridge that sits right next to it.
-Your older refrigerator might already have problems cooling the items inside it anyway, simply because its compressor is older.
+In this case, more heat escapes and can cause more damage to the fridge.

-Consider separating these two appliances by a reasonable distance if they’re both on the older side.
+Consider separating these two appliances by a reasonable distance if they’re both older models.